marouanouadi1/istat-geo-sync/README.md

 docker compose down
 ```

+### SQLite support

+You can also sync the dataset into a local SQLite database file by running the CLI with `--type sqlite`.
+The `--database` option (or the corresponding config entry) should point to the SQLite file path.
+The file is created automatically if it does not exist, and the command reuses the same schema used for MySQL/PostgreSQL.

+### Legend and notes exports

+Both the file exporter and the SQL sync commands now include the ISTAT legend and notes sheets.
+Use `legend` or `notes` with the `export` command (or `all` to include everything).
+Notes are exported as a keyed JSON object or as a CSV table with `note_id` and `text` columns, while legend rows include field metadata such as the description, year, and source.

 ### Data source choice (XLSX vs CSV)

 By default this project uses the official **XLSX** file rather than the CSV.
 Parsing XLSX is **~40× slower** in my tests (median **1,027.98 ms** vs **24.70 ms**; **+4062%** parsing-only, 7 runs), but the total runtime stays reasonable for this dataset and XLSX provides **additional sheets** (notes, legend) that I use to enrich/validate the data.
 Given that the “Comuni” dataset size is relatively stable, I prefer the richer XLSX source over the faster CSV.